johnsedor/cohere-health/DesignOverview.md

     DTO should be a superset of Entities.
 + Mappers - Functional oriented pieces of code for mapping DTO objects to Entity objects.
 Typically, composition and decomposition and straight mappings or conversions.

+## Design Guiding Principles
++ Simple solutions over complex ones.
+Unless a performance issues dictate optimizations of solutions, generic ones should work.
+    > Generic solutions should be easily transferable to their specific counterpart.
+IE: DB query optimization when required, otherwise use Java
++ Maintainability and extension of the code base.
+Assume others will be reusing components.
+    > Basic outline as described above should cover most business use cases.
++ Testing - Testing routes must be considered during design.
+Code should be designed to be tested.
+    > API routes can be disabled in PRD environment if only used for test data setup, but test data setup and teardown should be easily accomplished.
++ Simple resource usage
+    > Resources should be simply and plainly defined, complex relationships must be revalidated by API similarly to simple validations.

 ## Database Data Model
 Database model used for storage and retrieval of questions for a given service.
 [Database Definition](DatabaseDefinition.md)